minaohh/caramelo-properties-8fb73/content/pages/properties/b2-townhouse.md

           adults if you don't mind the proximity

-          *   Stylish, wide cabinets, with their custom classic desig
+          *   Stylish, wide cabinets, with their custom classic design

           *   Vanity area